Oleksandr Prokudin

-Oleksandr Serhiyovych Prokudin (Олександр Сергійович Прокудін; born 22 July 1983, in Mykolaiv, Ukraine) is a Ukrainian civil servant.
-He has served as the head of the Kherson Regional Military Administration since February 7, 2023.
+Oleksandr Serhiyovych Prokudin (Олександр Сергійович Прокудін; born 22 July 1983) is a Ukrainian civil servant.
+He has served as the head of the Kherson Regional Military Administration since 7 February 2023.

 Professional experience

 Since 2000, he has worked in investigative units and the professional training office of the Human Resources Department.

 Since November 2015, he has served as Deputy Head of the Chief Administration of the National Police of the Kherson region.

 From September 2019 to February 2022, he was Head of the Chief Administration of the National Police of the Kherson region.

-He served as the Head of the Department of the National Police of Ukraine (from February 2022 to February 7, 2023).
+He served as the Head of the Department of the National Police of Ukraine (from February 2022 to 7 February 2023).

-On February 7, 2023, the President of Ukraine Volodymyr Zelenskyy appointed Oleksandr Prokudin as Head of the Kherson Regional Military Administration (KRMA) by Decree № 67/2023.
+On 7 February 2023, the President of Ukraine Volodymyr Zelenskyy appointed Oleksandr Prokudin as Head of the Kherson Regional Military Administration (KRMA) by Decree № 67/2023.

 He graduated from Mykolaiv National Agrarian University and the National Academy of Internal Affairs.
 He has a PhD in Law.

 Consequences of the Russian terrorist attack on the Kakhovka Hydroelectric Power Plant

-On the morning of June 6, 2023, Russian forces destroyed the dam of the Kakhovka Hydroelectric Power Plant.
+On the morning of 6 June 2023, Russian forces destroyed the dam of the Kakhovka Hydroelectric Power Plant.

 Oleksandr Prokudin was one of those who led the rescue operation in the flooded areas of the liberated right-bank part of the region.

 According to the United Nations, the destruction of the Kakhovka Hydroelectric Power Plant dam caused nearly 14 billion dollars in damages to Ukraine, further worsening the already catastrophic consequences of Russia's full-scale invasion.